 Before you begin, ensure that you have consulted the Planning Guide and, if you are going to use Microsoft SQL Server, that you have decided how you want to install the SQL Server database from the following options:

-- Use a GCP image that includes the database.
+- Use a Google Cloud image that includes the database.

 - Install it using installation media.